-Always feed your dog grain-free, high-protein dog food to ensure he’s getting a well-balanced diet.
+Always feed your dog grain-free, high-protein dog food to ensure they’re getting a well-balanced diet.

 Your Bossi Poo has a moderate activity level.
 They can obtain all of the exercise they need for the day with either a half-hour walks or a game of fetch out in the yard.
 This makes them excellent dogs for city folks who live in apartments.

 Both of your Bossi Poo’s parent breeds are very intelligent who have a keen-to-please attitude.
 Training should be a breeze.
-However, Boston Terriers can sometimes be a tad stubborn and if your Bossi Poo inherits that characteristic, he may need some extra patience on your part.
+However, Boston Terriers can sometimes be a tad stubborn, and if your Bossi Poo inherits that characteristic, they may need some extra patience on your part.
 To get the best results when training your Bossi Poo, opt for reward-based training.

-Also, be sure to clean his ears and clip his nails as needed.
+Also, be sure to clean your Bossi Poo’s ears and clip their nails as needed.

 The Bossi Poo, for the most part, is a very healthy pooch.
 However, there have been some rare reports of them developing Addison’s Disease later in life, which affects their adrenal system and leads to serious weight loss.

-If your Bossi Poo inherits his Boston Terrier parent breed’s short, flat snout, he may be predisposed to Brachycephalic Syndrome, which can lead to breathing difficulties.
+If your Bossi Poo inherits their Boston Terrier parent breed’s short, flat snout, they may be predisposed to brachycephalic syndrome, which can lead to breathing difficulties.

 Male vs. Female